Anima Books

 Introduction

 Through the Looking-Glass, and What Alice Found There is the sequel to Alice's Adventures in Wonderland.
-In it, Lewis Carroll up-ends ordinary reality by having Alice crawl through a mirror (‘looking-glass’) to see what it's like in the world of the mirror's reflection.
+In it, Lewis Carroll up-ends ordinary reality by having Alice crawl through a mirror (a ‘looking-glass’) to see what it's like in the world of the mirror's reflection.

 In this same spirit, let’s take a look at the microbial community, or microbiota, of the horse's gastrointestinal system (the equine gut) from as near a microbial perspective as we can imagine.
 These miniscule residents number in the quadrillions (for some perspective, one quadrillion is 1,000,000,000,000,000), so although they're invisible to the naked eye, they have vastly more to do with how the equine gut functions — in health and disease — than you might imagine.